 Volunteers will be required to undertake free Traffic Marshal training conducted by the SA Police, for which you will receive state-wide accreditation (approximately 1 ½ hour duration): A number of course dates & times will be available.
 We would also like to invite Volunteers to a parade briefing in the city area, approximately one week before Australia Day, with actual time and date to be confirmed.

-Registrations for 2020 are now open If you would like to be involved as either a Parade Marshal or Crowd Control Marshal for Australia Day in the City 2020 please click here
+Registrations for 2020 are closed.
+If you would like to be involved as either a Parade Marshal or Crowd Control Marshal for Australia Day in the City 2020 please click here